Andre Soriano

 Andre Soriano (born September 17, 1970) is an American fashion designer, specializing in couture and wedding gowns.
-He is also a reality television star and a supporter of former United States president Donald Trump.
+He is also a reality television star.

-Early life
+Early life and education

 Soriano was born and raised to a Filipino family in Manila, Philippines.

+He grew up in a family of four with a mother who designed clothes for his family and taught him to make clothes.
+He immigrated to the United States at an early age.

+Soriano served as president of his high school's fashion club.
+He attended the Fashion Institute of Design and Merchandising in San Francisco.

 Television

-In 2013, he competed on the first season of Styled to Rock and came in 7th place.
+In 2013, he competed on the first season of Styled to Rock.He went on to design clothes for Rihanna and Pharrell Williams, who served as the show's executive producer/presenter and an on-screen mentor, respectively.

 Fashion

+Soriano opened his first clothing store in San Francisco, which specialized in couture gowns.
+The store closed in 2008 after he moved to San Diego with his husband.

 Andre Soriano's first runway show was at San Diego Fashion Week.
-In 2014, Soriano was featured at Style Fashion Week L.A. officially knows as Los Angeles Fashion Week, showcasing his a pre-fall collection.
+In 2014, Soriano was featured at Style Fashion Week L.A. officially known as Los Angeles Fashion Week, showcasing his a pre-fall collection.
 His models included celebrities such as Jessica Sanchez and María Conchita Alonso.
 He was praised for his Heiress collection at Style Fashion Week.

+Soriano eventually opened an atelier in Occoquan, Virginia.

-Sorian's swimwear line has been worn by Maitland Ward.
+Soriano's swimwear line has been worn by Maitland Ward.
 He is also well known for his luxury bridal wear.
 Soriano designed a dress for singer Joy Villa for the 2015 Grammy Awards made entirely of orange construction fencing that attracted media attention.
-He was also featured in Vanity Fair for a gown he made for Christianne Christensen.
+He was also featured in Vanity Fair.

+In 2024, Soriano designed a dress collection inspired by First Ladies of the United States, which premiered at the 2024 Glitz & Glamour charity gala.

+In 2025, Soriano designed a dress for Miss America 2025 Abbie Stockard, who wore it to Secretary of Health and Human Services Robert F. Kennedy Jr.’s inaugural ball.

 Politics

-Soriano has openly spoken about LGBT issues.
+Soriano has publicly voiced support for the LGBT community.
 Being a supporter of United States president Donald Trump, he designed a gown for Joy Villa for the 2017 Grammy Awards in support of Donald Trump's 2016 presidential campaign.

 In 2020, Soriano again created a dress worn by Villa supporting Donald Trump's 2020 presidential campaign.

+Personal life

+Soriano was married to Thomas Gamez Brown, a contractor.
+Brown died from cancer, inspiring Soriano to organize the Glitz & Glamour charity gala, which supports charities such as We Will Survive Cancer and Children's National Hospital.